 30. Make Homemade Dog Treats

-Finally, after all the games and work you've done, you can reward and treat yourself as well as your dog.
+Finally, after all the games and work you've done, you can reward and treat yourself and your dog.
 If you like to cook and bake, you can make homemade dog treats.
 While the dog won’t have much to do here except eat the treats, you can be absolutely sure that he won’t complain.

 You can find 200+ recipes here and try a few different batches of treats.
 When you make them at home, you can ensure that they are healthy and made from high-quality ingredients, and are specifically for your individual dog's unique needs.